Enquiries come from education, CAMHS and social care professionals. Parents and carers also sometimes enquire directly.

 - During this initial period (usually 6-10 weeks) formal and informal academic and clinical assessments will be undertaken.
 This will conclude in a formulation and proposed integrated care plan.

-If a child is accepted s/he will usually attend initially on a staggered timetable, increasing to full time (except Tuesday mornings) over a period of about three weeks.
+If a child is accepted they will usually attend initially on a staggered timetable, increasing to full time (except Tuesday mornings) over a period of about three weeks.

 At the end of the assessment period there is a first review meeting.
 The Gloucester House integrated education, health and care plan is agreed ; targets are set and shared related to their education and behaviour; goals and tasks are set for the next review; initial assessments are shared.